Talus-Network/move-binding/sui-move-runtime/README.md

 - `sui-move-runtime` (this crate): submit/simulate/inspect PTBs + keep runtime-owned handles up to date

 This crate solves one problem:
-**provide an ergonomic Read → Tx → Commit boundary for typed Sui interactions**:
+**provide an ergonomic Read → Tx → Commit boundary for typed Sui interactions** while staying truthful to Sui’s “versioned objects + effects” model (`MODEL.md`):

 - In **Read** you fetch objects and prepare call specs.
-- In **Tx** you dry-run / dev-inspect / commit a PTB.
+- In **Tx** you build a PTB and can simulate / dev-inspect / commit it.
-- On **commit**, all live runtime-owned handles are automatically refreshed from transaction effects.
+- On **commit**, you always get a `Receipt` (digest + effects/status when available + finality info), and the runtime advances its local cursor by applying an effects-derived patch whenever effects are present.

 ## Quickstart (end-to-end)